evolutics/yaml-template-horror-no-more-cleaner-helm-charts-with-an-object-first-method/README.md

 # YAML Template Horror No More: Cleaner Helm Charts with an Object-First Style

+Helm charts are probably the most common package format to distribute Kubernetes applications.
+Parametrization of those packages is supported by Go templates to generate variations of YAML manifests.
+These templates are usually written in a somewhat fragile style because the construction of Kubernetes manifest objects is entangled with their YAML serialization.
+However, there is an alternative for cleaner templates – without extra tooling.

+## Status quo

-Most Helm chart templates look something like this:
+Helm chart templates often look something like this:

 ```
 apiVersion: v1